 Is a Reverse Mortgage for You?

-The stigma surrounding reverse mortgages is slowly being eradicated, and the new-and-improved product is finding its way into more financial plans.
-It is important to work with a Federal Housing Administration (FHA)-approved lender when implementing a reverse mortgage.
+The stigma surrounding reverse mortgages is slowly being eradicated and the new-and-improved product is finding its way into more financial plans.
+However, before taking that step, it is important to understand all the features, options, and ramifications that may impact you and your family.
+Consult your financial planner or other knowledgeable source.
+It is also important to work with a Federal Housing Administration (FHA)-approved lender when implementing a reverse mortgage.